top of page

 One-day ticket

-While tours like Big Bus offer only all-inclusive tickets, where you can't opt out from the river cruise, City Sightseeing offers a more budget-friendly option without the boat ride.
-This option is perfect for someone who has already experienced the cruise or simply has no desire to do it.
+While other double decker bus tours like Big Bus offer only all-inclusive tickets, where you can't opt out from the river cruise, City Sightseeing offers a more budget-friendly option without the Thames river boat ride.
+This option is perfect for someone who has already experienced the cruise or simply doesn't have enough time for it.

 3. Things to consider